U.S. attorney in Georgia: ‘There’s just nothing to’ claims of election fraud

 In his Jan.
 2 call with Trump, Raffensperger rejected the president’s entreaties to “find the votes” to overturn the results in the state and insisted his assertions about fraud were wrong.

-‘I just want to find 11,780 votes’’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote
+‘I just want to find 11,780 votes’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote

 “This is what we’ve been saying all along,” Gabriel Sterling, a top Raffensperger aide, said Tuesday after the Christine call leaked.
 “The facts are the facts.
 The evidence is the evidence.
 It has clearly shown through multiple law enforcement agencies at the state and federal level that there is simply not enough evidence of widespread voter fraud that would change the outcome of the election.”